 Xero’s reports and templates are fully customisable, and it has something that none of the other software providers have – a fixed asset register.
 This is a game changer and ensures that your assets are recorded, and that depreciation is in line with your policies.

 Xero’s training platform is first class and covers every angle of the software.
 Xero Certified Advisors need to pass a test every year to prove that they keep up to date with the software and are giving their clients the best available support.

 (5 stars being excellent, 1 star not so much)

 If you enjoy being at the forefront of technology, whilst also enjoying a friendly user experience, and using bells and whistles that will actually assist you when recording, reviewing and analysing your account, you won’t go wrong with Xero!

-If you’d like to learn more about Xero, or find out what our advice would be regarding using the software.
+If you’d like to learn more about Xero, or find out what our advice would be regarding using the software, get in touch below.